willfindlay/honors-thesis/thesis/thesis.md

 Each process (c.f. \autoref{tracing-processes}) is associated with exactly one profile at a time.
-Profile association is updated whenever we observe a process making a call to `execve`.
+Profile association is updated whenever ebpH observes a process making a call to `execve`.
 Whenever a process makes a system call, ebpH looks up its associated profile, and sets the appropriate lookahead pairs according to the process' most recent system calls.
 This forms the crux of how ebpH is able to monitor process behavior.